 Delicious butternut fritters: they are a comforting, savory treat for all!
 These butternut squash fritters are made with just a few simple ingredients and are incredibly tasty.

-These butternut fritters are a great way of dealing with that last piece of butternut squash or pumpkin still lying around in your fridge after making a soup or another dish where you didn't need quite the whole squash.
-A comforting, easy recipe perfect for the season, a light meal your whole family will enjoy.
+These butternut fritters are a great way of dealing with that last piece of butternut squash or pumpkin still lying around in your fridge after making a soup or dish where you didn't need quite the whole squash.

-I bought the largest squash I ever had a couple of weeks ago.
-After making my favorite Pumpkin Ginger Soup and a couple more new recipes, I still had that last piece of it getting old in the fridge.
-A small amount, too little to make a proper meal out of it again.
+A couple of weeks ago, I bought the largest squash Iโve ever seen.
+After making my favorite Pumpkin Ginger Soup using squash and trying a few new recipes, I still had one last piece sitting in the fridge.
+It was just a small amount, too little to turn into a full meal.

 So, I thought, how about some comforting butternut squash fritters?

-If you like fritters, check out our popular Pan-Fried Zucchini Fritters or Chicken Fritters recipe.
+If you like fritters, check out these popular Pan-Fried Zucchini Fritters or Chicken Fritters.

 Jump to recipe